 JUDY FITZEPATRICK: They want to do that because there’s over 400 million members on LinkedIn globally.
 Every imaginable prospect, client or customer that they could possibly want or need will be on LinkedIn.

-LinkedIn is different than other social platform.
+LinkedIn is different than other social platforms.
 Members are there to do business, not just socialize.
 Done right, it can be a very, very efficient platform for securing new business.

 JUDY FITZEPATRICK: Several years ago, I think it was back in 2010, I decided that I was going to get serious about LinkedIn.
 By the way, speaking of fears on LinkedIn and not knowing what I was doing, just prior to that, I was fumbling around and I somehow had accidentally deleted my LinkedIn profile.